utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 #### Have Private Conversations Between Faculty Members and Teaching Assistants (🔒 team-professor).
 {:#private_channel}
-* If you want to share information only with faculty members and TAs, you can set up a private channel (See [Slack help center](https://slack.com/help/articles/213185467-Convert-a-channel-to-private)).
+* If you want to share information only with faculty members and TAs, you can set up a private channel (See [Convert a channel to private (Slack help center)](https://slack.com/help/articles/213185467-Convert-a-channel-to-private)).
 * In a private channel, only people of the same workspace who are invited to the channel can freely join or search the message content.
 * You can create a private channel by turning on the "Make private channel" option when you create a channel.
 * Once a channel is set as a private channel, it cannot be changed back to a public channel.